knative/docs/docs/eventing/event_registry.md

 Given that the consumers now know what events can be consumed from the Brokers' event meshes, they can easily create Triggers to materialize their desire to subscribe to particular ones.
-Here are few Trigger examples that does so, using basic exact matching on `type` and/or `source`, based on the above Registry output.
+Here are few Trigger examples that do so, using basic exact matching on `type` and/or `source`, based on the above Registry output.

 1. Subscribes to GitHub push requests from any `source`.